b07202024/fairseq_dgslm/examples/textless_nlp/dgslm/README.md

 ### Training a SpeechDLM model
 #### 1) Data preparation
 First, you need to prepare the raw dataset.
-For each `split` (train, valid), you need two files corresponding to two channels (namely `unitA` and `unitB` for example) containing the units from each channel separately.
+For each `split` (train, valid), you need four files corresponding to two channels in unit and text (namely `unitA`, `unitB`, `textA`, `textB` for example) containing the units from each channel separately.
 Make sure that 2 files have the same number of lines and each corresponding line has the same number of units.

 Here is an example of `.unitA` file :
 ```